fatimamb/Disaster-Response-Pipeline/README.md

 This project is a part of Udacity Data Scientist Nanodegree Program.
 In this project, I have dealt with data set containing real messages that were sent during disastder events, I created a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.
 I built an ETL pipeline that cleaned messages by used NLP techniques.
 The text data was trained on a multioutput classifier model using random forest. finally I used Flask app that classifies input messages and shows visualizations of key statistics of the dataset.

+### Data:

+There are two dataset:
+1- messages 2- categories.
+The data has provided by Figure Eight which is content tweets and text messages from real-life disasters, the disaster messages come from different communications, so I have to combine these two datasets and re-labels them.

+### Featureset Exploration:
+##### categories:
+- id
+- categories

+##### messages:
+- id
+- message
+- original
+- genre

+### Software and Libraries:

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.